Perturbations of Fefferman spaces over CR three-manifolds: Conformal geometry

-On the other hand, at any point of a four-dimensional non-conformally flat Lorentzian conformal manifold $(\wt{\mc{M}},\wt{\mbf{c}})$, the Weyl tensor always determines at most four distinct PND, and thus locally, at most four distinct optical structures.
-The multiplicity of each of these PNDs form the basis of the \emph{Petrov classification} of the Weyl tensor $\wt{\Weyl}$ \cite{Petrov1954}.
-We say that $\wt{\Weyl}$ is \emph{algebraically special} if it admits a repeated PND, and \emph{algebraically general} otherwise.
-In more details, now allowing for conformal flatness, it is said to be \begin{itemize} \item of \emph{Petrov type I} if $\wt{\Weyl}$ does not admit any repeated PNDs, \item of \emph{Petrov type II} if $\wt{\Weyl}$ admits a single double PND, \item of \emph{Petrov type D} if $\wt{\Weyl}$ admits a pair of distinct double PNDs, \item of \emph{Petrov type III} if $\wt{\Weyl}$ admits a triple PND, \item of \emph{Petrov type N} if $\wt{\Weyl}$ admits a quadruple PND, \item of \emph{Petrov type O} if $\wt{\Weyl}$ is identically zero. \end{itemize} It is a standard result that if $\wt{K}$ is a non-shearing congruence of null geodesics, then $\wt{K}$ is a PND of the Weyl tensor.
+It is a standard result that if $\wt{K}$ is a non-shearing congruence of null geodesics, then $\wt{K}$ is a PND of the Weyl tensor.
 Another important result is the so-called Goldberg--Sachs theorem \cite{Goldberg1962}, which in the present context, can be formulated in these terms: \begin{thm} Let $(\wt{\mc{M}},\wt{\mbf{c}})$ be a four-dimensional Lorentzian manifold that admits an almost Einstein scale.
-Then the Weyl tensor is algebraically special if and only if it admits a non-shearing congruence of null geodesics. \end{thm} We omit the proof, which is similarly to that of Theorem \ref{thm:GSalpha} below.
+Then the Weyl tensor is algebraically special if and only if it admits a non-shearing congruence of null geodesics. \end{thm} We omit the proof, which is similar to that of Theorem \ref{thm:GSalpha} below.
 There are variations of this theorem, and for our purpose, we shall need the following reformulation of a result due to \cite{GoverHillNurowski11}. \begin{thm} Let $(\wt{\mc{M}},\wt{\mbf{c}},\wt{K})$ be an optical structure with non-shearing congruence of null geodesics that admits an almost weakly half-Einstein scale.
 Then $\wt{K}$ is a repeated PND of the Weyl tensor. \end{thm}

 \begin{proof} By hypothesis, the almost weakly half-Einstein scale $\wt{\sigma}$ defines a weakly half-Einstein metric $\wt{g}$ off the zero set $\wt{\mc{Z}}$ of $\wt{\sigma}$.
-By Theorem 5.9 of \cite{GoverHillNurowski11}, we already know that off $\wt{\mc{Z}}$, $\wt{K}$ is a repeated PND of the Weyl tensor.
-This property smoothly extends to $\wt{\mc{Z}}$. \end{proof} Of course, the Weyl tensor may degenerate further on the zero set, as will be investigated in Section \ref{sec:Weyl}.
+By \cite[Theorem 5.9]{GoverHillNurowski11}, we already know that off $\wt{\mc{Z}}$, $\wt{K}$ is a repeated PND of the Weyl tensor.
+This property extends smoothly to $\wt{\mc{Z}}$. \end{proof} Of course, the Weyl tensor may degenerate further on the zero set, as will be investigated in Section \ref{sec:Weyl}.